khiemlu96/trakfire-react/README.md

 Each of these commands assumes that you have executed `cd path/to/tesseract-api/`
 `rails c`
+ unless you are executing commands for the production build which is hosted by Heroku.
+In this case you will run `heroku run rails c -a trakfire-rails`.
+For more info on the heroku toolbelt including installation head over to <https://toolbelt.heroku.com/>.

 ### Posting as a bot user
 `load 'botPost.rb'`